danielbayley/atom-url-utils/README.md

 [URI] encode/decode selected text.

 ### Open
-Open selected links in your default browser.
+Open selected links in your default browser, or _[atom-webbrowser]_ tabs if installed and configured in package settings.

 ### Linkify
 Wrap selected URLs in either [Markdown] or [HTML] link tags, depending on the current [grammar].